VinitKumar01/2025-Daily-Code-Logs/README.md

 24-1-2025 || Tried to implement AI to a project - failed.

 25-1-2025 || Implemented openai apis over a websocket server.

+26-1-2025 || Implemented Gemini apis with a chat app.